gmofishsauce/yarc/doc/YARC_Microcode.md

 The large number of slots (64) available to each instruction is mostly an artifact of the unrealistically large size of available memory chips (8k x 8 being the smallest widely-available part still in production in 2022).
 The large number of slots will, however, allow for some interesting instructions, such as a 16-bit multiply.

+## Writing Microcode

+Microcode authoring is supported by a simple single-page web application found in yarc/ued/first.htm.
+This file is intended to be opened locally rather than served by an HTTP server.
+I am neither a Javascript programmer nor a web developer.
+The code in `ued` is mostly copied from bits and pieces found on Stack Overflow.

+As the controls are used to alter the values of fields, the commentary lines at the bottom of the page will update to display the field values.
+These text lines can be copied and pasted into YARC assembler (yasm) source files, typically into `.set` directives.
+Other plausible functionality, such as pasting microcode into the page to disassemble hex to field values, has not been implemented.

 ## Microcode Fields

 The microcode is described as a set of bitfields in the 32-bit K register.
 The Nano must write it in 1-byte wide slices, however, so for sanity the design tries to break up the microcode into byte-wide chunks with somewhat meaningful field groupings.